 There’s an argument in industrial relations academic circles that the dismissal code is the wrong way around.
 That larger business in the main, behave themselves, try and pay the proper award wages.
-Pay employees on time and dismiss employees with process be it by varying degrees.
-That the gross misconduct of paying cash in hand.
-Flat hourly rates in contravention of the award system.
-Pay employees inconstantly.
+They are brought to account becasue of their higher profile.
+They pay employees on time and dismiss employees with a process be it by varying degrees. some smaller businesses engage in gross misconduct of paying cash in hand.
+They pay flat hourly rates in contravention of the award system.
+Also pay employees inconstantly.

 Some if they can try and get out of paying notice, long service leave is by small business.
 Its large employers that are more efficient, invest more monies in human capital.
 They have to be seen to be doing the right thing.
-For their shareholders and attract the right talent.
+This is for their shareholders and to attract the right talent.
 Nobody wants to work for a dodgy company.
 (Beit a lot have been caught for underpaying employees)

 I do feel sorry from time to time the effects, cost and trauma, say a small business of 2-4 employees does go through.
 But we cannot decide a employees employment and human rights on how many employees a company has.

 The Small Business Fair Dismissal Code is essentially a checklist

 The Small Business Fair Dismissal Code is essentially a checklist.
 This provides small business owners a framework to follow during the dismissal process of an employee to ensure the dismissal is fair.
 A business is a small business employer if it employs fewer than 15 employees at the time of the dismissal of the employee.
 This head count includes all permanent full-time, part-time and casuals, who are employed on a regular and systematic basis.